 One of the examples Sandman gives in his work is the very Exxon-Valdez spill.
 The Exxon pavilion at Disney World's Epcot Center had a show on Exxon's record of environmental protection, and not a word about Valdez.
 As a result, perfect strangers were murmuring to each other about Exxon's gall in ignoring Valdez.
 Nothing the company could have said about the accident would have been as damaging as ignoring it.

-While you can handle ihateyourcompany.com this way (WSJ via Brian Solis), your best chance to a dialogue with the community is to have a community in the first place.
-If your brand already has a community of fans or evangelists, find it and consider joining it.
+While one could handle ihateyourcompany.com this way, the best chance to open a dialogue with the community is to have a community in the first place.
+For brands that already have a community of fans or evangelists this means finding ways to support them.

-Your company may be too big to fail, in that case people are smart enough to want to help you help yourself - their livelihood and that of their physical communities depend on you.
-There is an opportunity here to begin a dialogue with the community you serve, directly and indirectly.
+A company may be too big to fail, in that case people figure out that they need to help it help itself -- their livelihood and that of their physical communities depend on it.
+In that case, why not take advantage of the opportunity to begin a more open dialogue with the community?

 Perception is reality.
-If you are in the risk business like AIG (linked above), you already know that.
+If a company's business is risk, like AIG (linked above), that is a known quantity, or it should be.
 Talk, especially in times of crisis, is important.
 Language changes our brain and occasionally it can also change our mind.